 To collect this data, Boundless leveraged their internal salary calculators, a resource developed and used by the Boundless Payroll team in collaboration with local payroll partners in each country.
 This approach enabled Boundless to capture the true costs associated with employing staff in each of the 32 countries, taking into account all applicable regional nuances, and ensure that the findings reflect the latest legal and economic conditions.

 Denmark is the most expensive EU country for drivers fueling their cars with gasoline.
-As of February 2024, Denmark's gasoline price averaged **** euros per liter.
-Of this amount, costs related to the product accounted for the greatest price component, at *** euros per liter.
+As of January 2025, Denmark's gasoline price averaged **** euros per liter.
+It was the only country to have average prices above *** euros per liter that month.
+Product related costs accounted for the greatest price component, at **** euros per liter.

 The average cost of leasing a car in Europe was the highest in Switzerland, with ***** euros, and the lowest in Greece, with *** euros, in 2024.
 While Northern European countries have relatively higher car costs, such as Norway and Netherlands, the cost of leasing is relatively low in Eastern European countries like Poland, Romania, and Slovakia.
 In addition, driving a car in France was one of the cheapest among Western European countries at an average of ***** euros.